elros88/MozioTest/README.md

 - Change the model to manage a list of Answers instead a singlr one.
 - Modify the History View to show all the answer given from all user.
 - Add a view to show statictics and graphics based in all the answers.

+##Notes:

+- Aplication developed and builded with Android Stuido 3 and Gradle 3.